kosbarts/Oi/README.md

 ## ChangeLog

 This is version 2.000.
-Compared to the previous commercial version of the font (v.1.000) it introduces Vietnamese support.
+Compared to the previous commercial version of the font (v.1.000) it introduces Vietnamese support and drops the shadowed style.

 ## License